benstaf/astro-pit-pages_new/src/content/blog/abtesting.md

 ![Randomized A/B Test Design for PiT-LLMs](https://d329ms1y997xa5.cloudfront.net/accounts/75585/images/RCT2.png)

-*Figure: Randomized, population-level A/B test isolating point-in-time integrity while preserving IP on both sides.*
+*Figure: Randomized, population-level A/B test preserving IP on both sides.*

 At PiT-Inference, we propose an open, trustless validation protocol inspired by **Phase-3 clinical trials and large-scale tech A/B tests**—designed explicitly for quantitative finance.